lemontae/landing-page/README.md

-In this page i have constructed a web page about cats using my knowledge about css and html that i have learned so far.
+In this project i have constructed a web page about cats using my knowledge in css and html that i have learned so far.

 Photos i used: